 Is a free VPN worth getting?

 Honestly, there isn't one easy answer to this question.
 It depends on what you want to use your free VPN for.
 If it's just about having a bit more security on your laptop or mobile when using public Wi-Fi, they can be just the ticket.
-Jump on the VPN, turn on an encrypted server connection and crack on with your online activities safe in the knowledge that no prying eyes will be able to see your private information.
+Jump on the service, turn on an encrypted server connection and crack on with your online activities safe in the knowledge that no prying eyes will be able to see your private information.

 But if your main purpose is to have a streaming VPN say, or want to use it while downloading terabytes of torrent files, a free VPN just isn't going to do the trick.
 For starters, most of them limit you to a daily or monthly data allowance that you'll rinse through in no time at all.
-While most don't have the kind of easy access support or server range required to make those activities easy with a VPN.
+While most don't have the kind of easy access support or server range required to make those activities easy with a virtual private network.

 How to choose a free VPN: 5 must-ask questions